-But finding great young talent* to fill important entry-level roles isn’t a total roll of dice.
-With the right mindset, strategy, and tools you can:
+But finding great young talent* to fill important entry-level roles isn’t a total roll of the dice.
+With the right mindset, strategy, and tools when you hire college grads, you can:

 - Improve the chances that great candidates find and consider your company